Literature and Composition | Professor Meehan

 - What else you could do: identify at least one element or your writing that you will keep on your to-do-list and believe could use further attention and feedback.

-Due: Frankenstein, finish Volume I (to page 110) + Blog
+Reading due in class: Frankenstein, finish Volume I (to page 153)

-Consider: Focus on one or more intertextual elements of the novel thus far that interest you, that you think are significant, and might pursue further for the writing project.
-In what ways does this layering of other texts complicate the novel–and to what purpose?
+Questions: For your blog response, the initial reading needs to respond to the reading from the week.
+For closer reading, you might focus on one or more “intertextual” elements of the novel thus far that interest you, that you think are significant, and might pursue further for the writing project.
+This intertextual element might be identified in one of the annotations.
+In what ways does this layering of other texts and stories complicate the novel–and to what purpose?
 Why write the novel in this way?

 Week 6: Frankenstein, volumes II and III